Online Engineering Programs in New York

 Accreditation

 Accreditation shows that a program has met certain quality standards set forth by an accrediting agency.
-In order receive accreditation, a school must meet a number of requirements such as providing student services; strong student outcomes; sound administrative and financial management; high-quality education, and a number of other criteria.
-In sum, accreditation is an indicator of academic quality, and for students, graduation from an accredited program may required to qualify for certain graduate programs, certifications, or employment opportunities.
+To receive accreditation, a school must meet some requirements such as providing student services; strong student outcomes; sound administrative and financial management; high-quality education, and several other criteria.
+In sum, accreditation is an indicator of academic quality, and for students, graduation from an accredited program may be required to qualify for certain graduate programs, certifications, or employment opportunities.

-Not all accrediting organization are the same, however, as some carry more weight than others.
-Aspiring students should seek out programs which have been accredited by an organization approved by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
+However, not all accrediting organizations are the same, as some carry more weight than others.
+Aspiring students should seek out programs that have been accredited by an organization approved by the U.S. Department of Education’s Council for Higher Education Accreditation (CHEA).
 In addition, aspiring students should understand that accreditation is available through different organizations on a programmatic, national, and regional level.
 To be sure, the following includes a list of prominent organizations that accredit online engineering programs in New York:

 National accreditation